If you have a son, daughter or a grandchild that has been injured in an

 need a probate attorney to apply to the Probate Court for approval of

-personal injury tort claim.
+your child's personal injury tort claim.

 The appointment of a guardian for the estate of the minor immediately before settlement along with an inventory filing of the minor's cash and/or annuity asset after Probate Court settlement approval are probate matters that must be completed where a minor's claim is settled for a gross settlement of $10,000 or more.
 A minor is a person under eighteen years of age.